Even when the investment is legitimate, the risks are substantial.

 The operators of these schemes pool funds from several separate investors in order to purchase agricultural land.
 The investors themselves will not manage the property or exercise any and day-to-day control over it.
 These responsibilities are handled either by the operators or by the farmers who grow crops on the land.
-In the meanwhile, the investors stay put and wait for the land to appreciate in value, at which point it will be sold and they will divide the profit between them.
+In the meanwhile, the investors stay put and wait for the land to appreciate in value.
+At which point it will be sold and they will divide the profit between themselves.

 Now for the Bad News.
 You Can Be Scammed Outright.

 Crop scams are but one type of agribusiness fraud.
 There are many others.
-When you are victimized by fraud, you are generally entitled to receive a refund or, in certain circumstances, apply for a chargeback.
+In the event you are the victim of a scam, you are generally entitled to receive a refund or, in certain circumstances, apply for a chargeback.

-Believe it or not, vermiculture is the breeding of worms for their waste material, which can be used as a high-quality soil additive in the production of compost.
-Beginning in 1998, a fraudster named Greg Bradley embarked on a scam that would eventually cost approximately 2,400 growers of worms in 40 U.S. states a total of $25 million.
+Believe it or not, vermiculture is the breeding of worms for their waste material.
+That byproduct is widely used as a high-quality soil additive in the production of compost.
+Beginning in 1998, a fraudster named Greg Bradley embarked on a worm scam.
+It would eventually cost approximately 2,400 growers of worms in 40 U.S. states a total of $25 million.

 Bradley began by opening a front in rural Oklahoma that he called B&B Worm Farm.
-He then proceeded to offer contracts to worm growers ranging from $10,000 to more than $100,000.
-The contract would specify that B&B would supply the grower with 100,000 breeding worms in exchange for $15,000 for 100,000 or 1.5 million for $60,000, complete with a manual, worm harvesting equipment, a toll-free customer assistance number, and a one-year money-back guarantee.
-B&B also committed itself to purchasing all the worms each grower would breed at a price between $7 and $10 per pound.
-But the worms B&B bought back from the growers were not sold to vermiculture compost producers, of whom there are very few.
+He then proceeded to offer contracts to worm growers.
+The contracts specified that B&B would supply the grower breeding worms upon payment of $15,000 for 100,000 of the little critters or $60,000 for 1.5 million of them.
+In addition, B&B would provide them with a manual, worm harvesting equipment, a toll-free customer assistance number, and a one-year money-back guarantee.
+B&B also committed itself to purchasing all the worms each grower would breed.
+The price they promised to pay was between $7 and $10 per pound.
+But the worms B&B bought back from the growers were not sold to vermiculture compost producers.
+There are actually very few of them.
 Instead, they were shipped to new growers for breeding.
-In other words, it was a Ponzi scheme.
+In other words, it was a agribusiness Ponzi scheme.

 As long as the amount of money that flowed in with new contracts was greater than the money Bradley had to pay out to buy worms from his growers, the scam succeeded.
-Indeed, within three years, he had outgrown Oklahoma and was running distribution centers in 12 states.
+Indeed, within three years, the scam was so successful that it outgrew his Oklahoma facility.
+Bradley expanded operations by opening new distribution centers in 12 more states.